 I wanted to write this post as I know that I would have loved to read something like this before I went to sixth form, to put my mind at rest.
 I’m not the biggest fan of change so I was quite nervous moving up to sixth form, but I absolutely adore it now.
-However it wasn’t exactly like I expected so I wanted to share some things I wish I knew before I went, and hopefully this will help some people.
-In case you don’t know, I am going into my second year of sixth form now (year 13) and next year I am studying economics, geography, sociology and business studies all at A level standard.
+However it wasn’t exactly like I expected so I wanted to share some things I wish I knew when I started my A levels, and hopefully this will help some people.
 At the end of this post I have also got a few people who I know to share what they wish they knew at the start of sixth form, as I didn’t just want to share my own opinion!

 So here are 8 things I wish I knew before I started my A levels…